styxit/HTPC-Manager/README.md

 TODO:
 - Ipcamera module

-If your missing something dont be afaid to make a request :)
+If your missing something dont be afraid to make a request :)

 See here for full list:
 https://github.com/Hellowlol/HTPC-Manager/compare/styxit:master...master2